OpenSourceEconomics/epp_topics/src/epp_topics/pandas/loading_and_saving/screencast/slides.md

 - Use `.pkl` format for processed datasets that you do not share with others
   - Very fast to read and write
   - Preserves every aspect of your DataFrame (e.g. dtypes)
-- Use `.parquet` to save files you want to share with others
+- Use `.arrow` to save files you want to share with others
   - Can be read by many languages and programs
   - Efficient compression
+- Use `.dta` iff sharing with Stata users